 Over the course of the last forty years, the “war on drugs” has ruined a staggering number of lives, and destroyed countless families.
 Conviction of even a minor drug crime in the state of Florida has the potential to have life altering consequences that can never be outrun.
 A drug conviction can inhibit job prospects, rental and home ownership opportunities, and the loss of voting and gun possession rights.

 If you have been charged with a drug crime in Jacksonville, expert legal representation could be the difference between freedom and a stigma that will follow you for life.
 Even a minor cannabis possession charge of less than 20 grams could carry a jail sentence of up to a year.
-Alexander J. Smith-Johnson, Esq has the courtroom experience, and deep understanding of Florida drug laws to be the Jacksonville criminal defense attorney that you need when charged with a drug related offense.
+Darryl R. Smith, Esq has the courtroom experience, and deep understanding of Florida drug laws to be the Jacksonville criminal defense attorney that you need when charged with a drug related offense.

 “Drug Crime” is an umbrella term under which a variety of substances are subject to regulation, oversight, and prosecution for unlawful manufacture, possession, sale, delivery or trafficking.
 The substances that fall under the categorization of a controlled substance are illegal to possess in the state of Florida include but are not limited to: